The Tawhidic paradigm for human rights

 When presenting the tawhidic paradigm, amina often shares a quote from the Catholic St. Augustine: “Imagine that God is a circle, the center of which is everywhere, and the circumference of the circle is nowhere.”
 Applied to a 3D world, amina says God is a sphere of reality:

-“Allah is present in the most minute thing and also in the most expansive capacity we have to imagine, for example our universe."
+A!!ah is present in the most minute thing and also in the most expansive capacity we have to imagine, for example our universe."

-• This means, to accept Allah's presence is to understand that there can only be a non- hierarchical relationship of horizontal (or equal) reciprocity between anyone else.
+• This means, to accept A!!ah's presence is to understand that there can only be a non- hierarchical relationship of horizontal (or equal) reciprocity between anyone else.
 Divine unity is in itself a social ethic.

 Taqwa, often translated as moral consciousness, is also described in the Quran as something beyond our capacity to assess in others— beyond all performance, it is something only the Source can perceive.
-Yet taqwa factors largely in our own agency in the world (khilafah) — if a consciousness of Allah is absent, it becomes possible to think of others along non-horizontal lines of inequality, transgression, oppression, and abuse.
+Yet taqwa factors largely in our own agency in the world (khilafah) — if a consciousness of A!!ah is absent, it becomes possible to think of others along non-horizontal lines of inequality, transgression, oppression, and abuse.
 "You can't be ethical by yourself," amina says.
-From an Islamic framework, "the notion of ethical behaviour involves honouring another person because of a deep awareness of the presence of Allah at all times."
+From an Islamic framework, "the notion of ethical behaviour involves honouring another person because of a deep awareness of the presence of A!!ah at all times."

 In the Qur'an, all Things are part of a system of dualism (51:49).

 That is to say, everything comes in pairs.
 Some of these pairs coexist as complementary contingent equals, such as a pair of gloves, or the human and jinn as sibling species.
 Others are mutually necessary opposites, such as day or night, up or down.
-All of creation is interconnected this way, but since Allah is not like Things (42:11), Allah is the tension holding the pairs in balance and harmony while occupying the highest moral point at all times.
+All of creation is interconnected this way, but since A!!ah is not like Things (42:11), A!!ah is the tension holding the pairs in balance and harmony while occupying the highest moral point at all times.
 As amina points out, "The Qur’an never says we were created from a male person.
 The first person was Adam, an entity that has what is essential to all of us — a nafs and a soul.
 When Iblis says 'I am better than Adam', he places himself as better than the other (istikbar), and that is the foundation of all forms of oppression and discrimination.”

 The tawhidic paradigm also reflects itself in other sources of knowledge.